Clean and affordable drinking water

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Mines, Energy and Water
+Lead executing agency: Ministry of Energy and Mining, Ministry of Health

-The consulting firm IGIP mbH supports the implementation of the project.
+The consulting firm GITEC-IGIP supports the implementation of the project.

 As of October 2018, 184 chlorination systems have been installed for the water supply of 680,000 people.